cabbabbage/CS370-OBMN8TR-5000/README.md

   - [Epic 6: Multi-threading for Optimized Data Handling](#epic-6-multi-threading-for-optimized-data-handling)
 - [Com Stack and Basic Assembly Diagram](#com-stack-and-basic-assembly-diagram)
 - [Main Materials](#main-materials)
+-
+## Project Overview
+This project aims to create a sophisticated control system for a small multirotor using 4G LTE connectivity, leveraging a Raspberry Pi as the command-and-control center.
+It enables the quadcopter to be operated remotely, supporting both manual and autonomous flight modes, and includes real-time video and data transmission back to the user.

 ## Progress
 The Progress section is designed to provide a comprehensive overview of the status of tasks across all epics.
 It helps team members and stakeholders quickly understand which tasks are underway, who is responsible for them, and the progress towards completion.